Please click on the link below to view our most recent OFSTED report in full:

 Some of the comments from our latest Ofsted Report can be seen below.
-Scroll down and click on the link to open the report in full.

 - The excellent teamwork and the driving ambition of the whole staff are central to the school’s significant improvement since the last inspection and its continuing success.